conorgouraud/Mater-Thesis-LIPS-IP/README.md

 rapid large-scale analyses without requiring extensive tandem mass spectrometry data acquisition or dependence on lipid databases.

-LIPS-IP was developed in Python.
-However, the mixture models were fitted using the flexmix package in R and the mass decomposer is implemented in C++.
+LIPS-IP is developed in Python.
+However, the mixture models are fitted using the flexmix package in R and the mass decomposer is implemented in C++.
 Integration of R functionalities within Python was facilitated using the rpy2 library in Python.
 Additionally, C++ executables were invoked using Python’s subprocess module.
 All code for LIPS-IP, including the theoretical RR, RKMD and headgroup databases, is available here.